akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 they will be executed in a "technical" order. (database reading order)

 A status can be defined with the `enabled` key.
 When the value is `false`, the rule cannot be executed neither from cronjob or manually.
-In the rule import this key is not mandatory, the rule is enabled by default if it's not specified.
+In the rule import, this key is not mandatory, the rule is enabled, set to true, by default if it's not specified.

 Action’s conditions can be applied on localizable and scopable values.
 In this case, it has to be specified using and scope elements.